Record the script

 - When you have finished entering data, click the SAP Save button.

-For the next step, see Mapping overview.
+For the next step, see Map the fields.

 If you are recording a transaction that includes multiple line items for one set of header fields, follow steps 1-7 above, and then do the following:

 - Type information into the fields that will become the header, and then press Enter.

 - Type in the information for one line item.

 Where you type the first line item depends on the t-code.
 For example, if you record VA01, start on the second row of the grid.
 If you record FB50, start on the first row of the grid.